Money Laundering via Crypto

 - Source of funds or wealth - which can relate to criminal activity

 With new regulations on the horizon, crypto exchanges and other financial institutions must reconsider their approach to cryptocurrency services compliance and the effectiveness of existing anti-money laundering (AML) solutions.

-Tookitaki has enabled AML experts from all around the world to create and share the largest library of patterns of money laundering and financial crime behaviour, often called typologies.
-Tookitaki’s typology repository is a first of its kind initiative allowing banks and financial institutions to join forces in the fight against financial crime.
+Tookitaki has enabled AML experts worldwide to create and share the largest library of money laundering and financial crime behaviour patterns, often called typologies.
+Tookitaki’s typology repository is a first-of-its-kind initiative allowing banks and financial institutions to join forces in the fight against financial crime.

 Our Anti-Money Laundering Suite

 Our award-winning Anti-Money Laundering Suite (AMLS) is an end-to-end AML operating system, unlike any other RegTech player in the industry

 The suite comprises our Transaction Monitoring, Customer Risk Scoring, Smart Screening and Case Management solutions under one roof for all your AML needs.

 Provides accurate screening of names and transactions across 18+ languages and a continuous monitoring framework for comprehensive risk management.

 Dynamic customer risk scoring engine which adapts to changing customer behaviour to build a 360-degree risk profile thereby providing a risk-based approach to client management.

 Provides comprehensive risk detection and efficient alerts management via automated threshold management and seamless alerts disposition workflows.